Christopher Hill (historian): Early life and education

 Christopher Hill was born on 6 February 1912, Bishopthorpe Road, York, to Edward Harold Hill and Janet Augusta (née Dickinson).
-His father was a solicitor and the family were devout Methodists.
+His father was a solicitor and the family were devout Methodists; Hill was particularly influenced by the Methodist preacher Theophilus Stevens Gregory, to whom he later dedicated his Intellectual Origins of the English Revolution (1965).
 He attended St Peter's School, York.

 At the age of 16, he sat his entrance examination at Balliol College, Oxford.
 The two history tutors who marked his papers recognised his ability and offered him a place in order to forestall any chance he might go to the University of Cambridge.
 In 1931 Hill took a prolonged holiday in Freiburg, Germany, where he witnessed the rise of the Nazi Party, later saying that it contributed significantly to the radicalisation of his politics.

 He matriculated at Balliol College in 1931.
 In the following year he won the Lothian Prize, and he graduated with a first-class Bachelor of Arts degree in modern history in 1934.
 Whilst at Balliol, Hill became a committed Marxist and joined the Communist Party of Great Britain in the year he graduated.

-Hill has been accused of being a spy for the Soviet Union.
-Several academics, including Eric Hobsbawm, defended Hill.
-Further, declassified MI5 documents are reported to have found no evidence of him being a spy.

-Early academic career

 After graduating he became a Fellow of All Souls College.
 In 1935 he undertook a ten-month trip to Moscow, Soviet Union.
+There he became fluent in the Russian language and studied Soviet historical scholarship, particularly that relating to Britain.

+Hill has been accused of being a spy for the Soviet Union, particularly via speculation originating with Anthony Glees in his Secrets of the Service (1987).
+Several academics, including Eric Hobsbawm and John Saville, defended Hill.
+Further, declassified MI5 documents are reported to have found no evidence of him being a spy.

+Career

-There he became fluent in Russian and studied Soviet historical scholarship, particularly that relating to Britain.
-After returning to England in 1936 he accepted a teaching position as an assistant lecturer at the University College of South Wales and Monmouthshire in Cardiff.
+After returning to England from Russia in 1936, Hill accepted a teaching position as an assistant lecturer at the University College of South Wales and Monmouthshire in Cardiff.
 During his time there he attempted to join the International Brigade and fight in the Spanish Civil War, but was rejected.
-Instead he was active in helping Basque refugees displaced by the war.
-After two years in Cardiff he returned to Balliol College in 1938 as a Fellow and tutor in history.
+Instead, he helped Basque refugees displaced by the war.
+After two years in Cardiff, he returned to Balliol College in 1938 as a Fellow and tutor in history.

-War service

 Following the outbreak of the Second World War, he joined the British Army, initially as a private in the Field Security Police.
 He was commissioned as a second lieutenant in the Oxfordshire and Buckinghamshire Light Infantry on 2 November 1940 with the service number 156590.
 At around this time Hill started to publish his articles and reviews about 17th-century English history.
 On 19 October 1941 he was transferred to the Intelligence Corps.
 He was seconded to the Foreign Office from 1943 until the war ended.